hereismari/a2oj-as-csv/README.md

 # a2oj As CSV

 Python script that takes an [a2oj](http://a2oj.com/) standing and returns a csv with the submissions information.
-This was tested and is woking with: Ubuntu 16.4 and Chrome.
+This was tested and is woking with: Ubuntu 16.4 and selenium with Firefox.

 In this repository there is also an app to automatic update a sheet at [Google Sheets](https://www.google.com/sheets/about/) based on the `runApp.py` result.
 Thank you so much [gspread](https://github.com/burnash/gspread) people :smile: